Silver Price Today

 WHAT IS THE BID PRICE FOR SILVER?

-The bid price is the highest price someone is willing to pay for an ounce of gold.
+The bid price is the highest price someone is willing to pay for an ounce of silver.

 WHAT IS THE ASK PRICE FOR SILVER?

-The ask price is the lowest price someone is willing to sell an ounce of gold.
+The ask price is the lowest price someone is willing to sell an ounce of silver.

 WHAT DOES THE SPREAD MEAN FOR THE SILVER PRICE PER OUNCE TODAY?